cakephp/docs/en/development/errors.rst

 .. php:class:: ExceptionRenderer(Exception $exception)

-The ExceptionRenderer class with the help of ``CakeErrorController`` takes care of rendering the error pages for all the exceptions thrown by you application.
+The ExceptionRenderer class with the help of ``ErrorController`` takes care of rendering the error pages for all the exceptions thrown by you application.

 The error page views are located at ``src/Template/Error/``.
 For all 4xx and 5xx errors